nengo/nengo-loihi/docs/tips.rst

 On your local machine,
 open ``http://localhost:8000/``
-and you should see the Nengo GUI interface.
+and you should see the NengoGUI interface.

 **Example 2**:
 Starting a Jupyter notebook server on port 8080